 Helping coordinate events as designated by the Senate Pro-Tempore or the Vice-Chair,

-Submitting necessary documents for presentation to the Student Senate one academic week prior an ASWWU Student Senate meeting, to the Senate Pro-Tempore.
+Submitting necessary documents for presentation to the Student Senate 48 hours prior an ASWWU Student Senate meeting, to the Senate Pro-Tempore.

 Attending bi-weekly meetings, pursuant to Article V, section A of the Student Senate By-Laws.